agent-based-information-flow-simulation/simulation-run-environment/README.md

 ```

 ### Installing
+Use the `server.sh` utility script.
 ```
-docker-compose -f COMPOSE_FILE up
+./server.sh help
 ```

-For the local development use the `.dev` compose file.
-To run unit tests use the `.test` compose file.

 ## Usage <a name = "usage"></a>

-After starting the `.dev` compose file, the server in accessible on localhost.
+After starting the `.dev.yml` compose file, the server in accessible on localhost.
 * port `80` - simulation load balancer
 * port `8000` - translator
 * port `8001` - graph generator